Japonvar: Health and education

 The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.

 In the health sector, there were 06 clinics and no hospitals.
 In the educational sector, there were 08 primary schools and 01 middle school.

 Origin of the name

-The name Japonvar came about because the settlement began at the junction of three rural roads, which led to Januária, São João da Ponte e Varzelândia.
+The name Japonvar came about because the settlement began at the junction of three rural roads, which led to Januária, São João da Ponte, and Varzelândia.